 If you have gluten intolerance or coeliac disease, you should consult your doctor.

 Caffeine Free Diet Coke

-For the vast majority of our drinks, yes.
-None of the Coca‑Cola and Schweppes brands contain milk, eggs or any products derived from mammals.
-However, vegans and vegetarians should note that a few of our drinks contain small traces of fish gelatine, which is used as a stabiliser for the beta-carotene colour.
-These products include Lilt and Kia-Ora Orange Squash No Added Sugar.
+If you’re a vegan or a vegetarian, you should know that a few of our drinks do contain small traces of fish gelatine (which is used as a stabiliser for the beta-carotene colour).
+These drinks are Lilt, Lilt Zero, Kia-Ora Orange Squash No Added Sugar and Schweppes Orange Squash.

 It’s hard to imagine now, but at the beginning of their lives your favourite drinks were born nameless.
 So, how did their inventors come up with the titles that now roll off our tongues?
 We investigate, drink by drink…